rtunazzz/rtunazzz/README.md

 - 🔭 I’m working on different kinds of small (usually sneaker related) projects, usually in either JS or Python.
 - 🌱 I’m currently learning JavaScript (Node in particular) & Go
-- ⚡ Fun fact: It took me a year to get my [Instagram page](https://www.instagram.com/worth_the_cop/) for 0 to 100k followers!

 <br>